AlexM2202/Python-File-Mover/README.md

 To install all required pachages run the command "bash install.sh" or if you are on a freePBX machine run "bash pbxInstall.sh" instead.

-To download on your machine either run ''git clone https://github.com/AlexM2202/Python-File-Mover.git'' or download the .zip file.
+To download on your machine either run ```git clone https://github.com/AlexM2202/Python-File-Mover.git``` or download the .zip file.

-There is a program (create.py) that will generate a number of folders with sub files for you to test the program.

-The main program is call "move.py".
-Run it in the folder that contains the sub folders with files you wish to move.
+There are 2 versuons of the program.
+One is titled move and the other is Copy.
+Move will delete the moved files off of the hosts computer.
+Copy will strictly copy the files from the host computer.
+Both versions have an automated version called auto*.py (* is either move or copy).
+Both of these will use an input file that was created during install.
+The manual versions will prompt the user for inputs in the program.

 README.md will be deleated in the installer!!